auth0/auth0-spa-js/MIGRATION_GUIDE.md

 });
 ```

-#### defaultScope
+#### advancedOptions and defaultScope are removed

-With v1 of our SDK, users can set both `scope` and `defaultScope` when constructing `Auth0Client`.
+With v1 of our SDK, users can set both `scope: '...'` and `advancedOptions: { defaultScope: '...' }` when constructing `Auth0Client`.
 As this has proven to be confusing, with v2 we have decided to drop `defaultScope` altogether.
-Any code that used to rely on `defaultScope`: will need to move those scopes into `scope` instead:
+As this was its own property, we have also removed `advancedOptions`.
+Any code that used to rely on `defaultScope` will need to move those scopes into `scope` instead:

 ```ts
 const client = new Auth0Client({